jberenike/CulturesConflictModernity-/README.md

 # Digital Learning: Tools and Resources
 Dr. J. Berenike Herrmann

-## Tools used for Text Analysis in Talk and Lesson
+## Tools used for Text Analysis in Talk "Digital Learning" (3 Feb 2020) and Lesson "Contemporary German Civilization: Cultures and Conflict in Modernity" (4 Feb 2020)

 ### DiaCollo
 - Diachronic Collocation Analysis (DiaCollo, Bryan Jurish) using a range of corpora from the DWDS (Deutsches Textarchiv [DTA], Press corpus, and others)
 - Tutorial: http://kaskade.dwds.de/diacollo-tutorial/#introduction.html